TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: TATTOOED

-Now, the legitimate owner can recover the watermark that was hidden in parameters of the model using the spreading code.
-For example, for bit $i$ of the watermark, the legitimate owner can recover it as follows:
+where $\mathbf{W}$ denotes the vector containing the model parameters, and $\gamma$ is a parameter that affects the strength of the watermark signal.
+In Section~\ref{sec:experimental_setup}, we show how we determine the $\gamma$ parameter so that it does not impact the performance of the trained DNN model on the legitimate task.
+Now, the legitimate owner can recover the watermark hidden in the model's parameters using the spreading codes.
+For example, for each bit $i$ of the watermark, the legitimate owner can recover it as follows: